Barr Lake State Park

 - Dogs are not permitted in the wildlife refuge area – please plan your visit and to not bring them if you want to go through the wildlife refuge

-- Ride Horseback through the park
+- Ride Horseback on the Perimeter Trail

 - Picnic spots